Pseudoperga guerinii (PERGINAE) PW042

 This has only 88% similarity to 4 specimens of female Pseudoperga guerinii on BOLD (SICOD116-19, SICOD117-19, AUSMG457-20, AUSMG458-20) - using MUSCLE program.
 Photos are provided of two of those BOLD specimens and these are clearly P. guerinii rather than P. lewisii - based on all black antennae and black patches on dorsal side of abdomen.
 There are no BOLD records of P. lewisii for comparison.

 This suggests that this specimen is unlikely to be P. guerinii as individuals of the same sawfly species typically vary in COI sequence by less than 2%.
 The 4 BOLD P. guerinii specimens have between 98.2% and 100% similarity in COI sequence.
-A BOLD male P. ferruginea specimen (HYAS1002-11) has only 86-87% similarity to those P. guerinii specimens.

 On the other hand, this individual is a close match to the original description and drawing of the male of that species by Westwood (1880).
 See matrices for identification of Pseudoperga species and Westwood’s lithograph drawing of male here.
-There are several iNaturalist observations which are very similar to this specimen.
-One of these was seen at Mt.
-Buller by James Peake when many female P. guerinii were laying eggs and tending larvae on the Eucalyptus pauciflora vegetation.
+I have examined all 15 iNaturalist observations of male Pseudoperga guerinii and they are very similar to one another and my barcoded specimen, as summarised in this spreadsheet.
+The only difference between these is in the colour of the scutellum (either all black or black with variably sized yellow lateral areas) and the degree of infuscation of the legs.
+The latter is a variable feature in many sawfly species.

 Dorsal view